Last Updated on June 26, 2025 by George Pavlopoulos

 Where to stay around Epidaurus

-Please keep in mind that the place called Archaia or Palaia Epidavros is not the same as the Theater area.
-It’s actually a small coastal town fifteen minutes away from the archaeological spot.
+Please note that the area known as Archaia or Palaia Epidavros is distinct from the Theater area.
+It’s actually a small coastal town, fifteen minutes away from the archaeological spot.

 Sunny Garden Apartments.
-These beautiful apartments are in a quiet location at Ancient Epidavros (Archaia Epidavros), 50 meters from the sea and very close to the town center.
+These beautiful apartments are situated in a quiet location at Ancient Epidavros (Archaia Epidavros), just 50 meters from the sea and close to the town center.
 See prices and availability for Sunny Garden Apartments here.

 Maria Apartments Studios.
 Just three kilometers away from the ancient theater and with an amazing sea view, Maria’s apartments are a great option if you’d like to be close to everything.
 See Maria Apartments Studios here.